 Many lawyers use LinkedIn – most have Individual Profiles and some have Company Pages for their law firms.
 Most lawyers use Facebook – everyone from judges to our own clients has Facebook Profiles on the massive social media juggernaut and many law firms have Facebook Pages.
 But with Twitter, lawyers remain reluctant to adopt.
 These days, world politics appears in full effect on Twitter all day everyday, causing more people to use the social network now than ever before.
 If 83% of world leaders have Twitter accounts and can drop their opinions and thoughts in real time, we lawyers certainly can too.

-It’s Always Better To Be Overdressed
+Twitter Tips For Lawyers: It’s Always Better To Be Overdressed

 When using social media, I often think of a saying my mother used on us when we were younger, “It’s always better to be overdressed than underdressed.”
 Southern euphemisms not withstanding, when a business professional creates an account on a social network, he or she should build it out completely and make it look nice.
 In order to look polished on Twitter, a lawyer should use care when creating his or her account to utilize a professional account name, preferably in the name of the law firm or using law/lawyer/attorney and some combination of the lawyer’s name or primary practice area.
 The new user should utilize all or most of the 160 characters available for his or her biography, including at least one personalizing item (for example, I mention that I am a popcorn addict).
 A lawyer’s Twitter design should utilize the logo and branding standards of the law firm and incorporate the look and feel of the website for digital consistency (and including contact information doesn’t hurt either).

-A few additional Twitter account setup best practices:
+A few additional Twitter tips for lawyers: